maysu1914/Django-ToDoApp/README.md

 - Type "python manage.py createsuperuser" and fill in the blanks.
 - You can check the database by login to localhost:8000/admin with your superuser infos.
 - Start the project by typing "python manage.py runserver".
-- You ready to go.
+- Enter 'localhost:8000' and you ready to go.

 ### Secret Key
 You can generate your own secret key by doing this and change the secret key value in settings.py.